 We can finally go back to the mrjcd’s original blog, Launch the TFTP application as well as Putty and pass the following commands:

 setenv image EA8500-factory-to-ddwrt.img setenv ipaddr 192.168.1.1 setenv serverip 192.168.1.2 run flashimg

 setenv image EA8500-factory-to-ddwrt.img setenv ipaddr 192.168.1.1 setenv serverip 192.168.1.2 run flashimg2

 We forgot to copy the image to the second partition which resulted in the Linksys firmware coming back.

-After typing in the reboot command we were able to setup our password and login to our router.
+After typing in the reboot command we were able to set up our password and login to our router.
 Also following the instructions we upgraded the firmware to our router to Kong’s latest image so that the CPU clock doesn’t drop below 800mhz when idle.
 The results in having the routers website load almost instantaneously for you.
-DD-WRT’s FTP server has a brainslayer image for the E8500 which would be more stable then Kong.
-However because of the nature Brainslayers image system operates they don’t update as frequently.
+DD-WRT’s FTP server has a Brainslayer image for the E8500 which would be more stable then Kong.
+However, because of the nature of how Brainslayers image system operates they don’t update as frequently.

 Special thanks to:

 - mrjcd for their awesome website that showed me how to make a one-hundred-dollar router even better!